-The purpose of this exercise is to develop an analysis for the distance traveled in HIKING in the worst case, similar to the second algorithm we saw in lecture.
+The purpose of this exercise is to practice/formalize the analysis for the distance traveled in HIKING in the worst case, similar to the second algorithm we saw in lecture.

 - (a) First, assume that your friend is m miles north of you.
-How many iterations of the loop do you execute before reaching your friend? - (b) For any loop iteration k except the final loop iteration, how far do you hike during this iteration? (express your answer in terms of k) - (c) How far do you hike during the final loop iteration? - (d) Now, calculate the total distance traveled by adding up the distance hiked over all loop iterations. - (e) Next, repeat the steps above for the case where your friend is m miles south of you. - (f) In the worst case, how far do you travel if your friend is m miles away? - 3.
+How many iterations of the loop do you execute before reaching your friend? - (b) For any loop iteration except the final loop iteration, how far do you hike during this iteration? (express your answer in terms of k) - (c) How far do you hike during the final loop iteration? - (d) Now, calculate the total distance traveled by adding up the distance hiked over all loop iterations. - (e) Next, repeat the steps above for the case where your friend is m miles south of you. - (f) In the worst case, how far do you travel if your friend is m miles away? - 3.
+Is Algorithm #2 the most efficient algorithm you can do for the Hiking problem?
+Either argue why this is the most efficient, or try to understand why this algorithm is not efficient, and design and analyze a more efficient algorithm. - 4.
 Counterfeit Coins.
 You are given n coins and a balance scale.
 To use this scale, you put a number of coins in a pile on the left part of the scale, and a number of coins in a pile on the right.
 The scale indicates which pile is heavier.